OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - Annotations such as: `@Expose`, `@JsonAdapter`, `@SerializedName`,`@Since`, `@Until`

 **`Jackson`**
-Search the sourc code for the following keywords:
+Search the source code for the following keywords:

 - `import com.fasterxml.jackson.core`
 - `import org.codehaus.jackson` for the older version.